 - 1/2 cup chopped red bell peppers

 - 6 cloves garlic

 - 1 pound pasture-raised ground turkey

 - 2 tablespoons brown rice flour

 - 1/4 teaspoon black pepper

 - Put the olives and parsley in a mini food processor and pulse several times until finely chopped.
 Set aside.

-- Add the mushrooms, onions and garlic to the food processor and pulse until very finely chopped (be careful not to over-process.)
+- Add the mushrooms, onions, peppers and garlic in a manual food processor (like this one from Pampered Chef) and pulse until very finely chopped (be careful not to over-process.)

-- To the onion-mushroom mixture, add the ground turkey, flour, salt and pepper.
+- To the vegetable mixture, add the ground turkey, flour, salt and pepper.
 Use clean hands to mix the ingredients together.
 Form into five 4-inch patties.